Sarah-Connie/T3A2-A/README.md

     - As Steve, I want to search for a missing person so that I can follow up leads if that person is not a high profile case.
         - As Steve, I want to search for a missing person so that I can get more public information including last whereabouts etc and use this to speak to the local community.
     - As Steve, I want to share a missing person to my social media platform.
-        - As Steve, I want to share a missing person to my social media platform to reach my social media followers and bring attention to a particular case.
+        - As Steve, I want to share a missing person to my Facebook or email to reach my followers and bring attention to a particular case.
-        - As Steve, I want to share a missing person to my social media platform because my generation does not watch the news often.
+        - As Steve, I want to share a missing person to my Facebook or email because my generation does not watch the news often.
     >
     ##### Acceptance criteria:
     - Include a search bar that allows users to specify accepted search parameters